nmascot/LiftTors/README.txt

 This package is provided in the hope it will be useful, but comes without any guarantee whatsoever.

 Nicolas Mascot, September 1, 2018

+Update: This package now contains new experimental code to compute Galois representations attached to modular forms, cf. the MakMod/ subdirectory and the examples Ex16.gp, ExD13.gp, ExD17.gp and ExD19.gp there.
+See my preprint "Moduli-friendly Eisenstein series over the p-adics and the computation of modular Galois representations" for a description the algorithm.

+Nicolas Mascot, April 30, 2020